ISI-MIP/attrici/README.md

 ## Usage

-This code is currently taylored to run on the supercomputer at the Potsdam Institute for Climate impact research.
+This code is currently taylored to run on the supercomputer at the Potsdam Institute for Climate Impact Research.
 Generalizing it into a package is ongoing work.

 Adjust `settings.py`